-It's your Slack team.
-Your workspace.
+It's your Slack workspace.
 You want it to work with you.
 To work for you.

-One way is to make integrations, bots, and other tools— just for your team.
+One way is to make integrations, bots, and other tools— just for your workspace.
 You can build with your team for your team.
 Or go it alone.

 Here's what you can do with internal integrations on Slack.